-Once the landlord has given you the option to rent the apartment, make sure to document any pre-existing damage prior to signing the lease.
-If there is anything that the landlord did not agree to fix from your initial visit inspection such as stained carpeting, broken blinds, missing tiles in the shower, or whatever it is, make sure this damage is documented in your lease as pre-existing.
-By documenting such damage, you are protecting yourself from potential charges to your security deposit for which you are not responsible.
+Once the landlord has given you the option to rent the apartment, make sure to document any pre-existing damage before signing a lease.
+If there is anything that the landlord did not agree to fix from your initial visit inspection such as stained carpeting, broken blinds or missing tiles in the shower, make sure this damage is documented in your lease as pre-existing.
+You don’t want to be accused of and charged for this damage later.

 4. Know What’s Included.